HowToDoInJava

 }

-The difference between do-while and while is that do-while evaluates its expression at the bottom of the loop instead of the top.
+The difference between do-while and while statements is that do-while evaluates its expression at the bottom of the loop instead of the top.
 Therefore, the statements within the do block are always executed at least once.

 Note that the do-while statement ends with a semicolon.
 The condition-expression must be a boolean expression.